Thursday, 26 December 2024

 China-linked hackers reportedly accessed sensitive US telecom data for eight months, targeting officials and campaign staffers in a major breach.

 Fresh revelations have emerged about the cyberattack on US telecommunications companies by a hacking group suspected to be linked to Chinese intelligence.
 According to a recent report by The Wall Street Journal, the hackers had far greater access to sensitive information than previously disclosed, potentially affecting thousands of Americans’ communications.
-The breach reportedly targeted high-profile US government officials, campaign staffers, and individuals associated with both political campaigns.
+The breach reportedly targeted high-profile US officials, campaign staffers, and individuals associated with both political campaigns.

 Hackers’ extensive access exposed